Vasanth-Indix/JSX-JS-Sublime-Text-3/README.md

 Install JSX-JS plugin

-OPTION 1 - With the Package Control plugin (recommended)
+With the Package Control plugin (recommended)

 The easiest way to install this package is through Package Control.